 The vast majority of users with an infected smartphone don't know their device is carrying malware.
 Even more concerning, feelings of "app fatigue," or excess exposure to mobile content, can make users careless about mobile security.
 They may not read the terms of service on new apps or think twice before granting excessive permissions when downloading new content.

-Outdated mobile operating systems can be a major risk factor, with some of the most vicious forms of malware primarily affecting outdated OSs.
-With any BYOD program, IT pros should ensure that mobile OSs are kept up to date.
-Even new OSs have vulnerabilities, so it's also crucial to use file integrity monitoring to immediately detect and act on device infection.
+Outdated mobile operating systems can be a major risk factor, with some of the most vicious forms of malware primarily affecting unpatched OS versions.
+With any BYOD program, IT teams should ensure that mobile OSes are kept current and use file integrity monitoring to detect and respond to infections in real time.

 5. Insufficient Policies